curegit/sc4-my-sim-tool/README.md

 ## Notes

-- The DAT file and images will be saved in `{MyDocuments}/SimCity 4/MySim`.
+- Data and images are saved in `{MyDocuments}/SimCity 4/MySim`.
-- Information of Sims will be copied into each save of cities where the Sim lives except the bitmap.
+- Information of Sims is copied into each save of cities where the Sim lives except the image.
-- If you remove a Sim from the DAT file, the Sim remains in cities, but the image will be missing.
+- If you remove a Sim from the list, the Sim remains in cities, but the image will be missing.

 ## Gallery